plan4hub/yoda/docs/MANUAL.md

 It is possible to scope repositories based on a comma-separate list of topics that must be presents on the repository.
 This is done using the `repotopic` argument.

+# Selecting repos based on name wildcarding

+It is possible to use the `repolist` argument to specify a search argument using a wildcard at the end of a `repolist` argument (only one element).
+Exampe `repolist=yoda*`.
+This will mirror the repository selection search facility available in Yoda.